ChanthMiao/ghc-wiki-mirror/sebastian-and-simon.md

   - But I got distracted by trying to solve list fusion, again...
   - Anyway: I think we want an explicit fusion framework exposed as maybe Data.Stream.FB
   - Stalled because I need a PrimOp introduced in 8.10

-# CPR

-* #13331, #19276: CPR and free variables.

-Nested CPR: Main ticket: #18174, MR !1866.
-Blocked on #18894

-- Interleave CPR and Termination analysis or not?
-See also https://gitlab.haskell.org/ghc/ghc/-/merge_requests/1866#note_304163
-- Also my "speculation analysis" proposal.
-Nested CPR could be made more aggressive by looking at call sites strictness.
-But that probably needs a refactoring of `Demand`.

 # Eta expansion